Categories

 Grab a lunch at a Beaver Creek institution

 Friendly waitstaff and reliably well-seasoned and tasty food make it easy to see why this seasonal comfort food restaurant has been in business for so long.
-While the menu features plenty of burgers and sandwiches, including a grilled vegetable ciabatta that will please vegetarians, the house specialties are particularly nice, like a Rocky Mountain rainbow trout with wild mushroom risotto, baby spinach, and chermoula, accented with thin lemon slices that add the perfect touch of brightness.
+While the menu features plenty of burgers and sandwiches, including a grilled vegetable ciabatta that will please vegetarians, the house specialties are particularly nice.
+If it’s on the menu, order the Rocky Mountain rainbow trout with wild mushroom risotto, baby spinach, and chermoula.
+The thin lemon slices add the perfect touch of brightness.

 Groove to some live tunes

-Enjoy a little live music on the main Village Green stage at the Rink.
-The free BC Unplugged concert series runs every Thursday evening from mid-June to mid-September.
-This series features a diverse lineup of artists performing acoustic sets.
+Before catching dinner, enjoy a little live music on the main Village Green stage at the Rink.
+The free Colorado Showcase concert series runs every Saturday evening from mid-June to mid-September.
+This series features a diverse lineup of local musicians.

 Located on the edge of the Resort, a visit to Mirabelle is a relaxing capstone to the day.
 The restaurant is located in a converted ranch house owned by Chef Daniel Joly, who has lived on-site with his family for the last 25+ years.
 It first received Michelin Recommended status in 2023 and has maintained that distinction ever since.